TheJoshBrod/jaseci/docs/docs/learn/debugger.md

     - **Jac VS Code extension installed**
         - In VS Code → Extensions tab → search **"Jac"** and install

-## What is the Jac Debugger?

-The Jac Debugger helps you find and fix issues in Jac programs.
-It supports:

-- Breakpoints
-- Step-through execution
-- Variable inspection
-- Graph visualization (unique to Jac)

-In this tutorial, we’ll walk through how to set up the debugger and demonstrate how to use its features.

-## Quick Start (TL;DR)

-- Install Python 3.12+
-- Install jaclang
-- Install VS Code + Jac extension
-- Create launch.json (Debug and Run -> Create launch.json -> Jac Debug)
-- Open VS Code Command Palette and run jacvis for graph visualization
-- Set a breakpoint -> Run Debugger -> Inspect variables

-## Setup (one time)
----

-!!! info
-    Complete these steps once per computer.

 ### VS Code Setup